TJVB/laravel-githash/README.md

 echo {{sha}} > githash.cache
 ```
-With this changes you will have the cachefile without the need to have the repository on the server and can use the hash on the wanted locations.
+With these changes you will have the cache file without the need to have the repository on the server and can use the hash on the wanted locations.

 ## Changelog
 We (try to) document all the changes in [CHANGELOG](CHANGELOG.md) so read it for more information.

 ## Contributing
-You are very welcome to contribute, read about it in [CONTRIBUTING](CONTRIBUTING.md)
+You are welcome to contribute, read about it in [CONTRIBUTING](CONTRIBUTING.md)

 ## License